oracle-samples/oracle-db-examples/java/jdbc/SpringBootSample/Readme.md

-# SpringBootSample
+# Spring Boot Sample
-This is a Jdbc sample using Oracle UCP in SpringBoot.
+This is a SpringBoot sample using Oracle JDBC and UCP to connect to Autonomous Database.
 The sample creates a SpringBoot application and performs different JDBC operations.
+(a)

+# Main Components of the code
+* **OracleJdbcAppication.java**: This is the main class where we have the methods to perform some database operations.
+* **DataSourceConfig.java**: This is the class where the datasource is created by reading the values from application.properties.
+* **EmployeeServiceImpl.java**: This is the bean where the business logic is present.
+It implements the interface EmployeeServe.java.
+* **Employee.java and AllTables.java**:
+* **EmployeeDAOImpl.java and AllTablesDAOImpl.java**: These are the Data Access Object classes to access the data from the database.
+* **

 ## Directory Structure
 ```